Iraq and Afghanistan Service Grant (IASG)

 - Your parent or guardian was a member of the U.S. armed forces and died as a result of military serve performed in Iraq or Afghanistan after the events of 9/11

 - You were under 24 years old or enrolled in college at least part-time at the time of your parent’s or guardian’s death.

 The Department of Defense (DOD) will identify eligible individuals.

 Available to undergraduate students who has lost a parent because of military service in Iraq or Afghanistan after Sept.
 11, 2001.
 Student does not meet the Federal Pell grant Expected Family Contribution but must meet all other Federal Pell Grant requirements.
 Further, the student must be either under 24 years of age or enrolled in college at time of parents’ death.
-The amount is the approved maximum Federal Pell Grant annually and cannot exceed cost of attendance.
+The amount is the approved maximum Federal Pell Grant annually minus federal sequester-required adjustments and cannot exceed cost of attendance.

 For more information regarding the Iraq and Afghanistan Service grant, please visit the Federal Student Aid site.